 Restless legs syndrome is a condition the National Institute of Neurological Disorders and Stroke estimates affects between seven and 10 percent of the U.S. population.
 While both men and women may have restless legs syndrome, women are more likely to have the condition.
-Also called Willis-Ekbom Disease, restless legs syndrome (RLS) causes discomfort in the legs, along with a compulsion to move them.
+Also called Willis-Ekbom Disease and Wittmaack-Ekbom’s Syndrome, restless legs syndrome (RLS) causes discomfort in the legs, along with a compulsion to move them.

 You may find some relief from the symptoms of RLS by getting up and walking around, or by considering the treatment methods described below, including medical marijuana for restless legs syndrome.

 Restless legs syndrome is a neurological disorder affecting anyone, at any age, though it often worsens as you age.
 It is a common condition, affecting more people than Type 2 diabetes.

 Since many of the symptoms of RLS worsen in the evening, it often disrupts sleep.
 As a result, many people who have restless legs syndrome have a significantly diminished quality of life.

 While there is no cure for restless legs syndrome, there are a variety of treatment methods, coping mechanisms and resources for support for people like you who are trying to live with RLS.

 The symptoms of restless legs syndrome typically feel more pronounced when you are in a state of rest, such as sitting down to watch television or when you are trying to sleep at night.

 Many people describe the symptoms of RLS as twitchiness in the legs.
 Others liken the condition to the sensation of ants crawling through their legs or carbonation running through their veins, according to the National Sleep Foundation.
 Simply put, RLS symptoms may appear as the following: